 Every properly planned Internet service provides a way to access their services, should we forget our account name and / or password.
 Some services provide backdoor access in such easy fashion, that some people don't bother about using front door access.

 Some Blogger blog owners use backdoor access to Blogger, routinely.
-This is a problem, on various levels.
+This is a problem, in several ways.

 Blogger has promised us that our blogs will be ours forever - but there are limitations to this promise.

 Blogger protects our blogs by tying them to our Blogger accounts.
 To maintain or update a Blogger blog, we need access to a Blogger account that has administrative access to the blog.